Customize coffee mugs with Cricut Mug Press and get professional looking results! Plus dishwasher safe, no-peeling and perfect results!

 - Cricut Mug Blank

-- Cricut Joy, Explore Air 2 or Maker
+- Cricut Joy, Explore Air 2, Explore Air 3, Maker, or Maker 3

 You can use other brands of mugs besides Cricut, but they must be sublimation mugs.
 Also, Cricut recommends the use of their products for best results.